platformsh/platformsh-docs/docs/src/integrations/notifications.md

 The default `from-address` points to the "Platform.sh Bot".
 You must specify one or more `recipients`, each as its own switch.

 You can also configure a custom `from-address`.
 The `from-address` is whatever address you want the email to appear to be from.
 It is completely fine to use the same email address for both `from-address` and `recipients`.
-Note that using SPF logging like `v=spf1 include:spf.protection.outlook.com -all` combined with a custom `from-address`, will result in emails ending up lost / in spam.
+Note that depending on the configuration of the recipient mail server (including SPF and DKIM DNS entries) when using a custom `from-address`, the email can be marked as spam or lost.

 ### Slack notifications